 All HubSpot sites should be fast, no arguing there.
-However, what is considered a fast website today?
+However, what is a fast website today?
 How do you measure site speed?
-In addition, how do you speed up your HubSpot website?
+Also, how do you speed up your HubSpot website?

 - Why website speed matters